gmun5/gmun5/README.md

 </div>

 ## Projects
-- <a href="https://github.com/gmun5/Cybersecurity-Audit-for-Family-Service-of-the-Piedmont/tree/main">Cybersecurity Audit for Family Service of the Piedmont</a>
+- <a href="https://github.com/gmun5/Cybersecurity-Audit-for-Family-Service-of-the-Piedmont.git">Cybersecurity Audit for Family Service of the Piedmont</a>
-- <a href="https://github.com/gmun5/Applying-Filters-to-SQL-queries/tree/main">Applying Filters to SQL queries</a>
+- <a href="https://github.com/gmun5/Applying-Filters-to-SQL-queries.git">Applying Filters to SQL queries</a>
-- <a href="https://github.com/gmun5/File-Permissions-in-Liunx/tree/main">File Permissions in Liunx</a>
+- <a href="https://github.com/gmun5/File-Permissions-in-Liunx.git">File Permissions in Liunx</a>
+- <a href="https://github.com/gmun5/SOC-Detection-Lab-Password-Spraying.git">SOC Detection Lab: Password Spraying</a>

 <!--
 **gmun5/gmun5** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.